Bhojpuri language: History

+A letter from King Pratap Malla (r.
+1641-1674) of Kantipur to Dalakhamba Baniya in the Bhojpuri language.

 Bhojpuri is a descendant of Magadhi Prakrit which started taking shape during the reign of the Vardhana dynasty.
 Bāṇabhaṭṭa, in his Harshacharita has mentioned two poets named Isānchandra and Benibhārata who used to write in local language instead of Prakrit and Sanskrit.

 Initial period (700–1100 A.D.)

 Some scholar enthusiasts like to trace the literary history of Bhojpuri from Siddha Sahitya, as early as the 8th century A.D..
 But it's not widely accepted.

 1100–1400 A.D.

 Between the 11th and 14th centuries A.D., much Bhojpuri folklore such as Lorikayan, Sorathi Birjabh, Vijaymal, Gopichand, Raja Bharthariar came into existence.
 Alongside these, the Nath Saint composed literature in Bhojpuri.
 In this period, the Bhojpuri language altered and its regional boundaries were established.

 Period of saints (1400–1700 A.D.)

 In this era, saints from different sects such as Kabir, Dharni Das, Kina Ram and Dariya Saheb used Bhojpuri as their language of discourse.
 In the same period Arabic and Persian words came into Bhojpuri.
 Folk songs are also said to have been composed in this era.